srilaxmirampelli/React-Chat-App/README.md

-# Getting Started with Create React App
+# React Chat Ap

 This is a simple chat application built with React.
 It allows users to send messages, Like messages, and with a pop-up sound on new messages.

+### Features

+- User mentions using the "@" symbol
+- Emoji picker integration
+- Like messages
+- Pop-up sound on new message

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts